cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 We define the FBB variants of the algorithms in {{api}} below, along with a new algorithm Preprocess.
 The Preprocess algorithm can take place offline and before the rest of the OPRF protocol.
-The Blind algorithm takes the proprocessed values as inputs, but the signature of Unblind remains the same.
+The Blind algorithm takes the preprocessed values as inputs, but the signature of Unblind remains the same.

 ## Preprocess